donaldRwilliams/BGGM/README.md

 ### Bayesian Hypothesis Testing

-The Bayes factor based method allow for determining the conditional **in**dependence structure (evidence for the null hypothesis).
+The Bayes factor based methods allow for determining the conditional **in**dependence structure (evidence for the null hypothesis).

 #### Exploratory